cleanlab/cleanlab-tools/README.md

 # cleanlab-tools
-Miscellaneous code made available for purposes of education, reproducibility, and transparency
+Miscellaneous cookbooks and code made available for purposes of education, reproducibility, and transparency

 |   | Example                                                                                | Description                                                                                                                               |
 |---|----------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------|